 - When a Terminal Server session changes state.

-- Task Scheduler 1.0: interfaces are provided for C++ development.
+- Task Scheduler 1.0: Interfaces are provided for C++ development only.

-- Task Scheduler 2.0: Client requires Windows Vista, or above.
-Server requires Windows Server 2008, or above.
+- Task Scheduler 2.0: Client requires Windows Vista or later.
+Server requires Windows Server 2008 or later.

 In this section